When to Sell Stocks — Exit Signals and Investment Strategies

 The Investor's Hardest Decision

 Buying stocks is the easy part.
 Many investors spend hours analyzing "what to buy" but have no plan for "when to sell".
 Result?
-They hold losses or sell too early, missing further gains.
+They hold losses hoping for recovery or sell too early, missing further gains.
+Both mistakes compound over time and can devastate long-term returns.

 Rational Reasons to Sell